From the Editor: From 100 Years ago to today

-This year is special for women in the United States.
+This year was special for women in the United States.
 On June 4, 1919, Congress passed the 19th Amendment.
 Six days later, Wisconsin, Illinois, and Michigan became the first three states to ratify this amendment, which became official when the 36th state, Tennessee, ratified the amendment on Aug.
 18, 1920.

 With the passage of the women’s right to vote, one Nebraska woman gained the right to use her own invention.
 Elizabeth Jane Robb Douglas of Crete created the collapsible voting booth in the early 1900s and began selling them in 1910s.
 Douglas Manufacturing Co. made collapsible voting booths for more than 100 years, until it closed its doors in 2015.